 Optionally, you can also add some Vanilla Extract (or paste) or even some Almond Extract.

-How to make this Almond and Apple Cake
+How to make Almond Flour Apple Cake

 This apple and almond cake is pretty quick to prepare and should be ready for the oven in less than 20 minutes.